leftermv/ctf_writeups/README.md

 # CTF Writeups

 Hi there.
-This is a repository that I will (hopefully) update with new writeups as I learn new stuff.
+This is a repository that I will (hopefully) update with more writeups as I learn new stuff.

 I do this as a way to make sure I'll do my best to learn in order to be able to provide a complete and correct write up for the CTFs I'm making and to serve me as reference later in time.